 LAeq the sound level in decibels equivalent to the total A-weighted sound energy measured over a stated period of time.

-azimuth
+ϕϕ azimuth

-elevation
+θ elevation

 3.3 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].